Constrained Adaptive Rejection Sampling: Introduction

 \textbf{Static approximation methods.} Greedy constrained decoding (GCD) enforces validity by masking tokens that lead to constraint failure during generation~\citep{geng2024grammarconstrained,park2025flexibleefficientgrammarconstraineddecoding}.
 While efficient, GCD provably distorts the conditional distribution~\citep{tam-etal-2024-speak,park2024grammaraligned}, often degrading downstream performance~\citep{tam-etal-2024-speak}.
 It can even fail to terminate in some cases (e.g., repeatedly ``opening brackets'' without producing a complete valid sequence).

 \textbf{Asymptotic approximation methods.} These methods include iterative over-approximations of invalid prefixes~\citep{park2024grammaraligned}, Monte Carlo and sequential Monte Carlo approaches that resample from inexact constrained distributions to approximate the desired distribution~\citep{gonzalez2025}, and other MCMC-style refinements~\citep{lew2023sequential,melcer2024approxaligned}.
 All of these techniques are guaranteed to converge to the correct distribution in the limit, but they provide no principled stopping rule: early samples can be arbitrarily biased, and efficiency depends heavily on how many candidates must be drawn before the approximation stabilizes.
 Moreover, these methods require hyperparameter tuning (e.g., number of MCMC steps $k$ or SMC particles $M$) without providing practitioners with a principled way to determine if these hyperparameters yield sufficient distribution fidelity.

-Thus, the current landscape reflects a fundamental tradeoff: \textit{exactness without efficiency, or efficiency without exactness}.
-This tradeoff becomes especially limiting in domains where performance depends on generating sets of diverse, constraint-satisfying outputs from the same LM context---such as program fuzzing~\citep{gonzalez2025} or molecule discovery~\citep{wang2023grammar}.
-In these cases, the key desideratum is not only fidelity, but also \textbf{amortized efficiency}: across many samples, can the average number of LM forward passes per valid output be kept low?
-Existing asymptotic methods achieve amortized efficiency only asymptotically, and only at the cost of biased early samples. \textit{What is missing is an exact algorithm that is amortized-efficient in practice.}
+The current landscape reflects a fundamental tradeoff: \textit{exactness without efficiency, or efficiency without exactness}.
+This tradeoff becomes especially limiting when performance depends on generating sets of diverse, constraint-satisfying outputs from the same LM context---such as program fuzzing~\citep{gonzalez2025} or molecule discovery~\citep{wang2023grammar}.
+In these cases, the key desideratum is not only fidelity, but also \textbf{amortized efficiency} across many samples.
+Existing asymptotic methods achieve amortized efficiency only asymptotically, and only at the cost of biased early samples. \textit{What is missing, is an exact algorithm that is amortized-efficient in practice.}